benvigoda/covid_spread/README.md

 To flatten the curve, we need to be even more careful not to transmit the disease than most people are being right now.

-### Each staying home household needs to only transmit the virus to another staying home household once every 20 days.
+### Each staying home household needs to only transmit the virus to another staying home household once every 10-20 days.
 So no going for walks with your best friend once every day or even every week.
-Izt may be the case that one person from your household can only do that at most once per month, if you are going to transmit the virus to them while you are with them.
+It may be the case that one person from your household can only do that at most once per month, if you are going to transmit the virus to them while you are with them.

-### A given moving/mobile worker like a food delivery person, must only communicate the virus to a stay-at-home household once every 20 days.
+### A given moving/mobile worker like a food delivery person, must only communicate the virus to a stay-at-home household once every 10-20 days.
 With all of the bags being carried and all of the individual fruits being picked up and put into bags by workers who might be incubating the virus, and with a delivery person delivering to 10-20 households per day, deliveries from a given delivery person can only result in a household getting infected once every 20 days.

 ### The mobile workers need to be very careful as well.
 If they are together at a grocery store or packing warehouse, a given worker can only transmit the virus to another worker once every 10 days.